-To do: Start by exercising a few minutes each day, adding more time as you can.
-Aim to exercise at a moderate pace, 30 to 60 minutes, most days each week.
+To do: Exercise a few minutes each day, at first.
+Add more time as you can.
+Keep a moderate pace and work out for 30 to 60 minutes most days each week.

 Strengthen Muscles and Bones

 To do: Use elastic bands, free weights, or machines for resistance.
-Ask the trainer at your local fitness center to show you how to use resistance machines.
+Ask the trainer at your local fitness center, or your physical therapist, to show you how to do each move.

-To do: Start slowly with just a few minutes in a heated pool.
+To do: Begin slowly with a few minutes in a heated pool.
 Use a kickboard when you first start to get used to moving in the water.
 Gradually build to a goal of swimming 30 minutes at a time.
-Increase physical activity with each exercise period until you reach your goal time.

 Isometric Chest Press

 To do: With your arms at chest level, press the palms of your hands together as hard as you can.
-Hold the press for 5 seconds; then rest for 5 seconds.
-Do another 5 second press and a 5 second rest.
+Hold for 5 seconds and then rest for the same amount of time.
 Do 5 repetitions.
 Slowly build up to holding the press for 10 to 15 seconds at a time.
-If this exercise hurts your joints, ask a trainer to show you another isometric chest exercise.
+If it makes your joints hurt, ask a trainer to show you another type of isometric chest exercise.

 Isometric Shoulder Extension

-To do: This isometric exercise is done standing with your back against a wall and your arms at your sides.
+To do: Stand with your back against a wall and your arms at your sides.
 With your elbows straight, push your arms back toward the wall.
-Hold for 5 seconds, and then rest.
-You can repeat this 10 times.
-If this exercise hurts your joints, ask a trainer to show you another isometric shoulder exercise.
+Hold for 5 seconds and then rest.
+Repeat 10 times.
+If it hurts your joints, ask a trainer to show you another isometric shoulder exercise.

 To do: Sit on the floor or a bed with one leg straight and the other bent.
-Then tighten the thigh muscles of your straight leg as hard as you can.
-Keep the thigh muscle tight and count to six.
+Then tighten the thigh muscles of your straight leg as hard as you can and count to six.
 Relax, and then repeat.
-Do with the opposite leg, gradually increasing up to five, then 10, then 15 repetitions, twice daily with each leg.
-If this exercise hurts your joints, ask a trainer to show you another isometric thigh exercise.
+Do it with the opposite leg, gradually increasing up to five, then 10, then 15 repetitions, twice a day with each leg.
+If it hurts your joints, ask a trainer to show you another isometric thigh exercise.

 Stretch Your Fingers

-To do: Close your fingers, making a fist.
-Then, open and extend the fingers as straight as possible.
-Repeat this exercise, gradually increasing up to 20 times, twice daily.
-To further increase strength, squeeze a foam or sponge ball about the size of a tennis ball.
-Release and extend the fingers.
+To do: First, make a fist.
+Then, open and extend your fingers as straight as possible.
+Repeat this exercise, gradually increasing up to 20 times, twice a day.
+To make it harder, squeeze a foam or sponge ball about the size of a tennis ball, then release and extend your fingers.

 Keep Wrists Flexible

-To do: This exercise is done sitting at a table or desk.
-With your left forearm on the table, let your left hand hang over the edge of the table.
-Using your right hand, grab the fingers of your left hand and bend your left hand at the wrist, slowly moving it up and then down as far as possible without pain.
+To do: First, sit at a table or desk.
+With your left forearm on the table, let your left hand hang over the edge.
+Use your right hand to grab the fingers of your left hand and bend your left hand at the wrist, slowly moving it up and then down as far as possible without pain.
 Repeat with the opposite hand.
-Increase up to 20 repetitions, twice daily.
+Increase up to 20 repetitions, twice a day.

 To do: With your arm extended, parallel to the floor, position your palm face up.
-Using your opposite hand, grab hold of the fingers and pull the palm of the extended hand toward the floor.
+Use your opposite hand to grab hold of the fingers, and pull the palm of the extended hand toward the floor.
 Hold for 30 seconds.
 Now, do the same exercise, except this time turn your palm face down.
-Using the opposite hand, push the top of your extended fingers and hand down toward the floor.
+Use the opposite hand to push the top of your extended fingers and hand down toward the floor.
 Hold for 30 seconds.

 Try Hip Rotation

 To do: Sit or lie on your back on the floor or on a bed, feet slightly apart.
-With your legs and knees straight, turn your knees in toward each other and touch the toes of your feet together, holding for 5 seconds.
-Now turn the legs and knees out, and hold for 5 seconds.
-Repeat this, gradually increasing up to five, 10, and then 20 repetitions, twice daily.
+With your legs and knees straight, turn your knees in toward each other and touch the toes of your feet together.
+Hold for 5 seconds.
+Now turn your legs and knees out, and hold for 5 seconds.
+Repeat this, gradually increasing up to five, 10, and then 20 repetitions, twice a day.

 Get Flexible Feet

-To do: Facing the wall, place palms flat on the wall, one foot forward, and one foot back.
-Leaving your heels on the floor, lean forward.
-As you do so, feel the pull in the calf of your back leg and the Achilles tendon at the back of the ankle.
+To do: Face a wall and place your palms flat on it, one foot forward, and one foot back.
+Leave your heels on the floor and lean forward.
+You'll feel a gentle pull in the calf of your back leg and the Achilles tendon at the back of the ankle.
 Hold for 30 seconds.
 Do three repetitions.
 Then reverse the position of your legs and repeat.

 Avoid High-Impact Exercise

-High-impact exercises, such as jogging, running, or playing tennis on hard pavement, can put excess stress on your joints.
-Lifting heavy weights may also not be the best form of exercise for people with RA.
-Looking for a more intense workout?
-Talk with your doctor first to see if you can do more taxing exercises such as heavy weight lifting, tennis, basketball, or volleyball without risk of joint injury.
+When you jog, run, or play tennis on hard pavement, it can put too much stress on your joints.
+Lifting heavy weights may also not be the best form of exercise for you.
+Want a more intense workout?
+Talk with your doctor first to see what's OK for you to try.

 American College of Rheumatology web site.